streamich/freestyler/README.md

 ### Nesting selectors

 `freestyler` template selectors can be nested arbitrarily deep.
-However, don't over use this feature, multiple levels deep selectors is an anti-patter in React.
+However, don't overuse this feature, multiple levels deep selectors is an anti-patter in React.

 Nesting example: